Narcoleptic-Fox/Vibe.UI/README.md

 [![codecov](https://codecov.io/gh/Dieshen/Vibe.UI/branch/main/graph/badge.svg)](https://codecov.io/gh/Dieshen/Vibe.UI)
 [![License](https://img.shields.io/badge/license-MIT-blue)](LICENSE)

+> **Alpha Release (1.0.0-alpha)** - This library is in active development.
+APIs may change between releases.
+We welcome feedback and contributions as we work toward a stable 1.0 release.
+See [Known Limitations](#known-limitations) below.

-A comprehensive, production-ready Blazor component library inspired by Shadcn UI, built with Razor components and C#.
+A comprehensive Blazor component library inspired by Shadcn UI, built with Razor components and C#.
 Complete with **90+ components**, comprehensive theming, Chart.js integration, form validation, icon library, testing infrastructure, CLI tooling, and IDE extensions.

 > **Built for developers who want full control.** Copy components into your project and customize them, or use our NuGet package for quick integration.